jeannie2/storybook/README.md

 # storybook

-created series of buttons, playing around with [storybook https://storybook.js.org/]
+created series of buttons, playing around with [storybook] "https://storybook.js.org/"

 # How to view

-npm run storybook
+"npm run storybook"